 Dry mouth: Treating dry mouth is necessary for many people with Sjögren’s syndrome.
 Doctors often recommend saliva substitutes to make a person’s mouth feel moist.
 This can help with eating and speaking throughout the day.
 Drinking water and chewing sugarless gum can also help keep the mouth moist.
 There are also medications available, such as pilocarpine, which stimulates the production of saliva.
 In addition to making speaking and eating easier, keeping the mouth moist is also important to prevent oral infections such as oral thrush (a fungal infection of yeast in the mouth).
 Keeping the mouth moist and good dental hygiene can help keep your teeth healthy.
 If you have Sjögren’s syndrome, see your dentist regularly.

 Dry eyes: Applying tear drops (artificial tears) or tear gel moistens the eyes and protects the cornea from damage.
+Moisturizing eye ointments or cyclosporine eye drops may also be used.
 In severe cases, the tear duct that drains tears away from the eye may be closed surgically to keep more tears in the eye.
 Keeping the eyes moist using artificial tears can help prevent eye infections and cornea damage.
 It’s also important to see your eye doctor regularly, and get medical attention if you have symptoms such as eye pain or redness, as these may be a sign of eye problems.

 Other symptoms: Nonsteroidal anti-inflammatory drugs (NSAIDs) may be recommended to relieve pain associated with joint inflammation due to other autoimmune conditions such as rheumatoid arthritis.
 In cases that lead to complications throughout the body, medications to suppress the immune system may be necessary.